joatis/AngularTutorial/README.md

     * [] for binding a class based on an expression?

 ## Master/Detail Component
-* Seperated the hero-detail from the hero component by using the CLI to generate a new component.
+* Separated the hero-detail from the hero component by using the CLI to generate a new component.
-* Cut the hero-detail portion of the template from the Heroes template and pastedit in the newly generated heroes-deatil template.
+* Cut the hero-detail portion of the template from the Heroes template and pasted it in the newly generated heroes-detail template.
-* Added the import module of the angualr core to the heroes-detail module.
+* Added the import module of the angular core to the heroes-detail module.
 * Added the @Input decorator to the hero-detail class to add a input property to the heroes-detail class.
 This allows the parent component to send inputs to the child components via one-way binding.
 * Updated the heroes-detail template to use that comonent's hero property instead of the selected hero property of the parent class.